theapache64/the500/README.md

 ## Back story

-I've been running after RN basics, and had to try `state` changes.
-I created a `increment`/`decrement` program, and eventually it turned into a game. :/
+I've been running after RN basics, had to try `state` changes.
+I created a `increment`/`decrement` program, eventually it turned into a game. :/